How to Make Kratom Tea: The Proper Brewing Method

 Why Drink Kratom Tea?

-- Smoother onset.
-Slower absorption than powder, fewer GI spikes.
+• Smoother onset.
+Tea absorbs slower than powder, so you get fewer GI spikes.

-- Ritual.
-Brewing tea is calming.
-It can make kratom feel less like a supplement and more like a practice.
+• Ritual.
+Brewing calms you.
+It nudges kratom away from feeling like a supplement and toward feeling like a practice.

 The Basic Recipe